+c) Capstone experience (6 - 12 credits for major only, to be taken in Year 4)

+GEOG4001.
+Overseas field trip (6 credits)#

+GEOG4002.
+Directed project in geography (6 credits)

+GEOG4003.
+Honours dissertation (12 credits)

+Geography majors are strongly recommended to take GEOG4001 Overseas field trip to reinforce experiential and contextual learning.

-- c) Capstone experience (6 credits for major only, to be taken in Year 4) Applicable to 2016-17 intake and thereafter - GEOG4001.
-Overseas field trip (6 credits compulsory) - GEOG4002.
-Directed project in geography (6 credits optional, can be counted for fulfilling disciplinary elective.) - GEOG4003.
-Honours dissertation (12 credits optional, can be counted for fulfilling disciplinary elective.) - The GEOG4001 course is a compulsory capstone experience course that all Geography majors must take to fulfill the programme requirement.
-In the event of time conflict with other required academic activities, the candidate can apply for deferring the overseas field trip participation towards the end of Year 4 of study before graduation (see the GEOG4001 course description for details). - # For students who are double major in both Geography and Urban Governance, they have the following two options to fulfill the capstone experience (CE) requirements for both declared majors: - Option 1 Take 'GEOG4001 Overseas field trip' (6 credits) to meet the CE requirement for the declared Geography major, and take 'GEOG4004 Directed project in urban governance' (6 credits) to meet the CE requirement for the declared Urban Governance major.
+In the event of time conflict with other required academic activities, the candidate can apply for deferring the overseas field trip participation towards the end of Year 4 of study before graduation (see the GEOG4001 course description for details).

+For students who are double major in both Geography and Urban Governance, they have the following two options to fulfill the capstone experience (CE) requirements for both declared majors:

-- Option 2 Take 'GEOG4001 Overseas field trip' (6 credits) to meet the CE requirement for the declared Urban Governance major, and take either 'GEOG4002 Directed project in geography' (6 credits) or 'GEOG4003 Honours dissertation' (12 credits) to meet the CE requirement for the declared Geography major. - d) Social innovation and global citizenship (24 credits)
+- Option 1 Take 'GEOG4001 Overseas field trip' (6 credits) to meet the CE requirement for the declared Geography major, and take 'GEOG4004 Directed project in urban governance' (6 credits) to meet the CE requirement for the declared Urban Governance major. - Option 2 Take 'GEOG4001 Overseas field trip' (6 credits) to meet the CE requirement for the declared Urban Governance major, and take either 'GEOG4002 Directed project in geography' (6 credits) or 'GEOG4003 Honours dissertation' (12 credits) to meet the CE requirement for the declared Geography major. - d) Social innovation and global citizenship (24 credits)

 Students are required to undertake 24 credits of off-campus learning under the twin themes Social Innovation and Global Citizenship as a condition of graduation.
-To fulfil the Social Innovation requirement, candidates must either complete FOSS2018 or a combination of FOSS4003 and FOSS2021.
+To fulfil the Social Innovation requirement, candidates must complete FOSS2018.
 To fulfil the Global Citizenship requirement, candidates must either complete FOSS2019, undertake 12 credits of advanced courses on exchange studies or on an overseas summer programme approved by the Faculty.
 Candidates may complete a maximum of 30 credits of experiential learning (internship) during their studies.